Uwe Rahn

-Uwe Rahn (born 21 May 1962) is a German former professional footballer who played as an attacking midfielder.
+Uwe Rahn (born 21 May 1962) is a German former professional footballer who played as an attacking midfielder or forward.

 Career

-Rahn played 318 Bundesliga matches in his professional career, scoring the majority of his 107 Bundesliga goals in his eight years at Borussia Mönchengladbach where he grew to a West Germany international and lifted the kicker-Torjägerkanone award for scoring the most goals in the Bundesliga of 1986–87.
-The attacking midfielder scored 24 goals that season, fourteen in the course of the final nine weeks of the season.
-Subsequent to this achievement, Rahn was awarded Footballer of the Year (Germany) in 1987.
-Shortly after, he was poised to join PSV Eindhoven as a replacement for Ruud Gullit, but a move stalled and did not take place.
-Less impressive in scoring the season after, Rahn's form decreased massively then and ended in pittance-like transfers to 1.
-FC Köln, Hertha BSC, Fortuna Düsseldorf, Eintracht Frankfurt and finally Urawa Red Diamonds of Japan, the club where he finished his career.
-All the way through those clubs and years he couldn't get his form (and career) back on, something signified by the decreasing length of his spells.
+Rahn played 318 Bundesliga matches in his professional career, scoring the majority of his 107 Bundesliga goals in his eight years at Borussia Mönchengladbach.
+Rahn scored 24 goals in the 1986-87 season of the Bundesliga, fourteen in the course of the final nine weeks of the season.
+He also scored six and four goals in the DFB-Pokal and UEFA Cup, helping the club reach the semi-finals of both competitions.
+Subsequent to this achievement, Rahn was awarded Footballer of the Year (Germany) in 1987, but only received Kicker's cannon trophy in 2019, which was mistakenly given to fellow Mannheim native Fritz Walter), who had scored 23 goals for Waldhof Mannheim.
+Potential transfers to PSV Eindhoven and Bayern Munich failed due to transfer fees.
+After a decent 1987-88 season where he scored 14 goals in 29 games overall, Rahn's form dipped, and he'd be transferred to clubs like 1.
+FC Köln, Hertha BSC, Fortuna Düsseldorf and Eintracht Frankfurt.
+With Franz Beckenbauer's help, he was transferred to Urawa Red Diamonds, where he ended his career.

-Rahn, who was from time to time used as striker, appeared in a total of 14 matches for West Germany in between 1984 and 1987.
+Rahn appeared in a total of 14 matches for West Germany in between 1984 and 1987.
 In those games he scored five goals, the most important of them seconds after coming on as a second-half substitute for Felix Magath on his debut against Sweden in a World Cup qualifier on 17 October 1984.
 Hampered by injury, he was part of the 1986 FIFA World Cup squad of his nation but did not come to action in the tournament.
 Rahn also competed for West Germany at the 1984 Summer Olympics.

-Rahn is not related to Helmut Rahn, the 1954 FIFA World Cup-winning goalscorer of West Germany.
+Rahn is not related to Helmut Rahn, the 1954 FIFA World Cup-winning goalscorer of West Germany, although he was often approached by people to get an autograph from Helmut, believing he was Uwe's father.

+Style of play

+Originally a playmaker, Rahn eventually became an attacking midfielder-striker hybrid known for his finishing and aerial abilities.